+Clinton Community College (EICC) offers eight career

+academy disciplines: Agriculture

+Business Culinary

+Education/Teaching

+Health Care

+Information Technology

+Manufacturing

+Welding

-Clinton Community College (EICC) offers four career academy disciplines.
-Education, Health (Spring 2021), Small Business Management and Engineering Technology curricula will put high school students on the fast track to careers.
+Curricula will put high school students on the fast track to careers.
 Juniors and seniors who take the classes at Clinton Community College's Career Academies earn both high school and college credits for the classes.
 Most of the CCC classes are early in the morning, students will miss only the first or first two class periods at the high school.

-PRE-REGISTRATION 2021-2022
+Fulton High School Students may enroll if room permits.
+Iowa students will have the first option to fill the classes.

+REGISTRATION 2023-2024

 NAME GRADE

-List the eleve en (11) classes you wish to enroll in .
-Eight (8) reque sts and three (3) alternate classes.
+List the eleve sts and three (3) alternate classes.

-Register your classes in the follo wing order:
+Register your classes in the following order:

-A. List all required courses that B. List required courses.
-C. List electives in order of PRIC D. List 3 alternate choices in order DRITY.
+A. List all required coursesB.
+List required courses. i.

+C. List electives in order ofD.
+List 3 alternate choices i

-Include cour se numbers for all eleven (11) class es.
-List semeste r classes separately by semesters.
+Include cour r classes separately by semesters.

 SEMESTER 1 SEMESTER 2

 Course # Course Title Course # Course Title

 1 1

-2 2
+2 · 2

-3 3
+3 3 -

 4 4

-5 5 - ,
+5 5

 6 6

-7 7 - ,

-8 8 - ,

-1A 1A - - ,
+1A 4.4

-2A 2A - - ,
+2A 2A

-3A 3A - - ,

-Student signature Parent signa ature
+Student sign ature Parent signa ature

-Date se Listing 2021-2022" "FHS Counselor's Corner"
+Date Located in se Listing 2023-2024" "FHS Counselor's Corner" h School Planning.

-Under High School Planning.

 Need help choosing a career?